pkayokay/gumroad/README.md

 - Followers
   - Users purchasing a product become a follower of the user who owns the purchased product.
 - User
-  - Public profile page that displays products, posts and a way to subscribe as a follower.
+  - Public profile page displays products, posts and a way to subscribe as a follower.

 ### Teck Stack